Susan Kerwin-Boudreau (and others)

 As we look to expand Our Harbour’s services, our financial needs will continue to grow.
-We plan to open another three apartments, increasing the number of residents from 15 to 24 in order to provide safe, affordable, supportive housing; we will need your help.
+We have opened another three apartments, increasing the number of residents from 15 to 24 in order to provide safe, affordable, supportive housing; we will need your help.

-Lead coordinator Perveen Khokhar has been working hard for many weeks, along with numerous OH volunteers, to furnish the apartments with new beds, linen and towels as well as furniture and all the touches that make OH apartments into homes for our residents.
+Coordinator Regine Bouzi has been worked hard for many weeks, along with numerous OH volunteers, to furnish the apartments with new beds, linen and towels as well as furniture and all the touches that make OH apartments into homes for our residents.
 Special thanks goes to the Jacques Francoeur Foundation for generously funding the purchase of brand new kitchen and laundry appliances for the apartment.